entro314-labs/VibeKit-VDK-CLI/ROADMAP.md

 **Status**: 🔄 In Progress
 - **`vdk deploy`**: Build out the logic to deploy the generated rules to various AI assistants.
 - **`vdk update`**: Implement the functionality to update the CLI and its rule templates from a central repository.
+- ✅ **`vdk status`**: Implemented functionality to check the status of local rules compared to the VDK Hub.

 #### 2. Enhance Rule Generation
 **Status**: 📋 Planned